AntennaPod/AntennaPod/README.md

 AntennaPod is licensed under the GNU General Public License (GPL-3.0).
 You can find the license text in the LICENSE file.

 ## Translating AntennaPod

 If you want to translate AntennaPod into another language, you can visit the [Transifex project page](https://www.transifex.com/antennapod/antennapod/).

 ## Building AntennaPod

 You can build AntennaPod just like any other Android project.
-On Android Studio, simply select `File` » `New` » `Project from version control` and paste AntennaPod's GitHub URL.
+Refer to the [instructions](https://github.com/AntennaPod/AntennaPod/blob/develop/CONTRIBUTING.md) for more details.